 The Flex® Robotic System is a surgical system with a flexible robotic endoscope.
-The minimally invasive technology allows surgeons to access hard-to-reach areas of the mouth and throat.
-Its flexible scope is designed to allow surgeons to view and reach areas of the oropharynx (the part of the throat directly behind the mouth), the hypopharynx (the part of the throat that serves as the entrance to the esophagus) and the larynx (the voice box) that aren’t typically or easily accessible with standard instruments.
+The minimally invasive technology allows surgeons to access hard-to-reach areas of the mouth, throat, rectum and colon.
+In the throat, the system's flexible scope is designed to allow surgeons to view and reach areas of the oropharynx (the part of the throat directly behind the mouth), the hypopharynx (the part of the throat that serves as the entrance to the esophagus) and the larynx (the voice box) that aren’t typically or easily accessible with standard instruments.
 A traditional endoscope moves in straight lines and is limited to lines of sight.
+In the rectum and colon, the scope allows surgeons to view and reach areas that were previously only accessible by surgery.

-The Flex Robotic System operates through natural openings and is designed to reach areas of the throat that may have previously required large incisions in the neck.
+The Flex Robotic System operates through natural openings and is designed to reach areas of the throat that may have previously required large incisions in the neck, or parts of the rectum and colon that may have previously required large incisions in the abdomen.
 Benefits may include:

 - Shorter hospital stays